Explore Courses

 29. What is users?

 Google Analytics gives a lot of information and each information is essential.
-But there are few things we concentrate every day like the number of sessions, traffic sources, top-performing pages, funnel and goal conversions, bounce and exit rate.
+But there are a few things we concentrate on every day like the number of sessions, traffic sources, top-performing pages, funnel and goal conversions, bounce and exit rate.

 31. Difference between clicks and users